Jonathan & Joané: (00:02)

 It doesn’t sound that much more difficult.

 I don’t know.
 After day 20 it might get challenging, although I’m jealous.
 I would love to do a doughnut diet, as I’m sitting here talking about doughnuts.

 Yeah.
 You’d love to kill your health.

 No, I wouldn’t buy it, but I want it.

-Yeah, well the only reason I considered doing a doughnut diet was because some people say that it’s only about calories in, calories out, and so, I was like “okay well I eat 300 calories now, so then just eat 3000 calories in doughnuts and see what happens.
-Cause if it’s just calories in, calories out, it shouldn’t matter if it’s a doughnut.
+Yeah, well the only reason I considered doing a doughnut diet was because some people say that it’s only about calories in, calories out, and so, I was like “okay well I eat 3000 calories now, so then just eat 3000 calories in doughnuts and see what happens. because if it’s just calories in, calories out, it shouldn’t matter if it’s a doughnut.

 But yeah, I don’t think anyone’s really got strong evidence to support the calories in, calories out thing.
-So unless there was like a documentary that said it’s all about calories, that I felt I might need to take, take one for the team and do the doughnut diet to really say like: look guys: “calories in, calories up.
-Joh.
-It’s not the be-all and end-all of dieting.”
+So, unless there was like a documentary that said it’s all about calories, and I felt I might need to take one for the team and do the doughnut diet to really say like: look guys: “calories in, calories out.”
+It’s not the be all and end all of dieting.

 You definitely have to do a blood test before that.

 Obviously, there’s no point without any kind of empirical data.

 I’m just wondering, if you got sick of eating doughnuts, at the end, well… You are going to be counting doughnuts, but if someone was going to say “I’m just going to eat doughnuts for 30 days,” but they didn’t calorie count, in the end, they might be so sick of eating doughnuts that they would only eat like once a day.